MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 #### Troubleshoot a policy setting

-If a Microsoft Edge policy isn’t taking effect, try the following steps:
+If a Microsoft Edge policy isn't taking effect, try the following steps:

 Open the *edge://policy* page on the target device (a device you assigned the profile to in Microsoft Intune) and search for the policy.
-If the policy isn’t on the *edge://policy* page, try the following:
+If the policy isn't on the *edge://policy* page, try the following:

 - Check that the policy is in the registry and is correct.
-On the target device open the Windows 10 Registry Editor (**Windows key + r**, enter “*regedit*” and then press **Enter**.)
+On the target device open the Windows 10 Registry Editor (**Windows key + r**, enter "*regedit*" and then press **Enter**.)
 Check that the policy is correctly defined in the *\Software\Policies\ Microsoft\Edge* path.
-If you don’t find the policy in the expected path, then the policy wasn’t pushed to the device correctly.
+If you don't find the policy in the expected path, then the policy wasn't pushed to the device correctly.
 - Check that the OMA-URI path is correct, and the value is a valid XML string.
-If either of these are incorrect the policy won’t be pushed to the target device.
+If either of these are incorrect the policy won't be pushed to the target device.

 For more trouble shooting tips, see [Set up Microsoft Intune](/intune/fundamentals/setup-steps) and [Sync devices](/intune/remote-actions/device-sync).